AriESQ/CrostiniTips/README.md

 It is possible that the host mounts the filesystem into the VM, and also pushes the availability of the filesystem to Garcon, which then could mount it in the container.
 Alterantely, it is possible the host mounts the filesystem into the VM, and then via Tremplin, tells LXD to make the filesystem available into the container.

+There is a sshfs running in Chrome OS fuse:sshf://<user>@penguin.termina.linux.test.
+It is possible that ~/home is served as an SSHFS over vsock, where other shared files are served via 9s to /mnt/chromeos.
+The `.test` suffix may indicate this is just a way to test ssh keys by checking for a file however.

 ## Troubleshooting
 * If you are working off of tutorials, check that they are somewhat recent, Chrome OS/Crostini are developing rapidly.